NAFTA talks in Washington could reach deal on some chapters: Mexico minister

 Guajardo said the talks would extend through the week from Dec.
 11. Two other NAFTA sources, who spoke on condition of anonymity, said the talks were scheduled from Dec.
 11-15.
 One said they could involve meetings before and after those dates.

-U.S. President Donald Trump has threatened to pull out of NAFTA unless he can rework it in favour of the United States, spooking investors and putting pressure on the Mexican peso.
+U.S. President Donald Trump has threatened to pull out of NAFTA unless he can rework it in favor of the United States, spooking investors and putting pressure on the Mexican peso.

 Mexican officials had hoped to close chapters on telecoms and e-commerce in the November round.